 If your family member has a medical condition that prevents them from absorbing nutrition through their GI tract, they may need to receive nutrition through an IV.
-If that is the case, they may choose to start with an IV line inserted outside the body (peripherally), and they would receive Peripheral Parenteral Nutrition (PPN) for a short term need.
+If that is the case, they may choose to start with an IV line inserted outside the body (peripherally), and they would receive Peripheral Parenteral Nutrition (PPN) for a short-term need.
 PPN provides all the calories someone needs through an IV administration route.
 However, it’s very harmful to the veins.
-Most patients’ can not tolerate the high percentage of necessary dextrose or the osmolarity (thickness) required for very long.
+Most patients can not tolerate the high percentage of necessary dextrose or the osmolarity (thickness) required for very long.
 The veins are just too small to handle it.

 Total Parental Nutrition

-Therefore, due to the number of particles in total nutrition, which makes it thick and hard on the veins, Total parental nutrition (TPN) usually is administered through a large blood vessel like a subclavian vein in the neck or the superior vena cava.
+Therefore, due to the number of particles in total nutrition, which makes it thick and hard on the veins, Total parental nutrition (TPN) is usually administered through a large blood vessel like a subclavian vein in the neck the superior vena cava.
 TPN is six times thicker than blood!
 Here’s why.
 It contains proteins as amino acids, carbohydrates, electrolytes, vitamins, and trace minerals.
 A lipid emulsion provides fat.
 Dextrose 15% -25% in water is the liquid base component.
 It may be necessary to add insulin to help the body with absorption.